 Fancy Cuts and Custom Designs

 While the round brilliant cut remains the most popular, there is a growing demand for fancy cuts and custom diamond designs.
 Consumers are seeking unique and personalized jewelry, leading to the creation of innovative facet arrangements and diamond shapes.
-Advanced cutting techniques enable cutters to create complex and intricate designs that were previously impossible to achieve.
+Advanced cutting techniques enable cutters to create complex and layered designs that were previously impossible to achieve.

 Sustainable and Ethical Practices

 There is an increasing awareness of the environmental and social impact of diamond mining.
 Consumers are seeking sustainably sourced and ethically produced diamonds.
-This trend has led to the development of lab-grown diamonds, which offer an environmentally friendly alternative to mined diamonds.
+Now, this trend has led to the development of lab-grown diamonds, which offer an environmentally friendly alternative to mined diamonds.
 Lab-grown diamonds have the same physical, chemical, and optical properties as mined diamonds and can be cut with the same precision and facet arrangements.

 Tips and Expert Advice